stojanov-igor/Inspiring-Github/README.md

 - [GoAccess](http://goaccess.io/) - Real-time web log analyzer and interactive viewer that runs in a terminal. ([Source Code](

 These repositories not only offer valuable resources and tools but also serve as excellent examples of well-organized and high-quality projects.
-They can be a great source of learning and inspiration for developers of all levels.